GIR-pub/deepdotweb/_pages/index.md

 ---
 layout: single
-title: "Deep Dot Web Blog Archive - and Privacy Guide"
+title: "Deep Dot Web -UNOFFICIAL-Blog Archive - and Privacy Guide"
 description: "The world needs user-friendly access to the educational materials that were previously available on deepdotweb.com."
 header:
   image: "deepdotweb-seized.png"